-Is your online tobacco or alcohol business struggling to get a fair deal on a merchant account – or even to be accepted?
+Is your online tobacco or alcohol business struggling to get a fair deal on a A business that accepts credit cards for goods or services. account – or even to be accepted?
 NMA can help.
 Read on for our expert view on the challenges you face and then get in touch for more information about how we reduce your risks and costs.

 Online alcohol sales have been thriving for years, and in 2019, American consumers spent $983.4 million on alcohol online.
 In 2020, this long-term growth has been supplemented by the effects of the Coronavirus, which have seen online alcohol sales increase by as much as five-fold in 2020 compared to the same period in 2019.
 So while it’s possible that once more stores and malls re-open, some of these new sales will shift back offline; however, trends we’ve observed in many other industries seem to show that much of this online shift will ultimately become permanent.

 So it’s critical for anyone in the spirits business to have a robust online presence, marketing strategy, and secure payment processing in order to remain viable into the future.

 The outlook for tobacco is not quite so positive but remains strong.
 Thirty-four million American adults smoke (13.7% of the adult population), and experts valued the industry at approximately $48 billion in 2019.
 While the customer base has shrunk in recent years (in 2005, 20.9% of the adult population smoked), future predictions project that industry value will remain steady at its 2019 level into 2020 and beyond.

 Why Are Online Businesses Who Sell Tobacco and Alcohol Considered High-Risk By Banks and Credit Card Processors?